mapping-elections/site/_maps/meae.congressional.congress13.de.county.md

 Delaware elected two Federalist to the Thirteenth Congress.

-Delaware was apportioned one more seat in the House of Representatives.
+Following the 1810 Census, Delaware gained one more seat in the House of Representatives.

 Delaware used a statewide at-large system for electing members to Congress.
 Delaware's election law required that voters select two